Marrow Transplant

 In addition to these high-tech and experienced doctors, they also encounter many positive aspects such as friendly caregivers and staff, hospitals equipped with high technology, a comfortable treatment process, affordable prices, and the opportunity to vacation among the historical beauties of Turkey.

-For this reason, if you also want to prefer Turkey for bone marrow transplant, you can contact us for detailed information, answering your questions and price information.
+For this reason, if you also want to prefer Turkey for a bone marrow transplant, you can contact us for detailed information, answer your questions, and price information.

 How Long Does a Marrow Transplantation Patient Live?